 This section aims to identify those key differences and help you to decide which trading account to open with us.

-At City Index, we seek to cater for all client needs and our ability to offer forex trading, spread betting and CFD trading helps us to give you a greater range of markets and better trading flexibility.
+At City Index, we seek to cater for all client needs and our ability to offer spread betting and CFD trading helps us to give you a greater range of markets and better trading flexibility.

 Range of Markets

-Over 12,000 including shares, indices, FX and commodities
+Thousands of global markets including shares, indices, FX and commodities

 Spread betting stakesLet’s say you wanted to go long, or ‘buy’, Company ABC shares, which are currently trading at a price of 550p.
 You decide to place a buy spread bet of £10 per point.
 This means that for each penny Company ABC shares rally above 550p, you net a £10 gain.